MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 ### For environments without a CDS for Apps database

-#### PowerApps admin center
+#### PowerApps Admin center
-An administrator can delete a user’s environment permissions starting from the [PowerApps admin center](https://admin.powerapps.com/) via the following steps:
+An administrator can delete a user’s environment permissions starting from the [PowerApps Admin center](https://admin.powerapps.com/) via the following steps:

-1. From the [PowerApps admin center](https://admin.powerapps.com/), select each environment in your organization.
+1. From the [PowerApps Admin center](https://admin.powerapps.com/), select each environment in your organization.

     You must be an [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504) or [Azure Active Directory Global Administrator](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal) to be able to review all environments that have been created within your organization.

     ![Admin Center Landing Page](./media/powerapps-gdpr-delete-dsr/admin-center-landing.png)

 2. Select **Security**.

     If your environment does not have a CDS for Apps database, you will see a section for **Environment Roles.**

-4. Within **Environment Roles**, select both **Environment Admin** and **Environment Maker** separately and, using the search bar, search for the user’s name.
+3. Within **Environment Roles**, select both **Environment Admin** and **Environment Maker** separately and, using the search bar, search for the user’s name.

     ![Environment roles page](./media/powerapps-gdpr-delete-dsr/admin-environment-role-share-page.png)